TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 1. All 5 properties are required.
 2. No extra properties are allowed.
-3. The data type for all 5 properties are string.
+3. The data type for all 5 properties is string.
-4. The hyperlink pattern enforces the URL to start with `https://marketplace.visualstudio.com/items?itemName=` and the characters `<` and `>` are not allowed to prevent XXS attacks.
+4. The hyperlink pattern enforces the URL to start with `https://marketplace.visualstudio.com/items?itemName=`, and the characters `<` and `>` are not allowed to prevent XXS attacks.
 5. The image pattern requires https but `<` and `>` are not allowed to prevent XXS attacks.
-6. Languages must enumerate with the list of languages.
+6. Languages must be enumerated with the list of languages.

 > [!Important]
-> You can use [https://regex101.com/](https://regex101.com/) to design and test patterns for your own database design.
+> You can use [https://regex101.com/](https://regex101.com/) to design and test patterns for your database design.
 It is important to understand a regular expression may look slightly different between languages due to the way characters need to be escaped.

 ```python
     if validate_json(data):